Funding: Sectoral Initiatives

 The four key components and activities associated with the Sectoral Initiatives Program are:

-- Develop/update, validate and promote industry validated National Occupational Standards (NOS) or competency frameworks/analyses;
+- Develop/update, validate and promote industry validated National Occupational Standards (NOS) or competency frameworks/profiles;

 - Develop, validate, market, implement, evaluate, publish results of, maintain, and conduct surveillance for accreditation and reaccreditation programs.